A GREAT DOG BEGINS WITH A GREAT OWNER-

 - Introduce your family slowly.
 Do not spring your new pup on the extended clan at Cousin Heddy’s bat mitzvah four hours after you picked up your pooch from the breeder.
 Instead, let him adjust to your normal routine for a couple weeks then gradually make the rounds.
 In fact, you’re better off taking things slowly at home, too.
 Keep him in one room for a day or two before giving him a grand tour of the house.
 Resident pets should make short “visits” to his kennel for a couple of days to sniff him out before you allow them to play together.
 Don’t worry; there will be plenty of time to take family photos later.

-- Teach him to be obedient.
+- Teach obedience.
 You’ll enjoy your pup much more if he’s not driving you mad with his barking/jumping/begging.
 Spend time each day giving him lessons on how to be quiet, come, sit, stay, etc. Once you do that, then you can enter him in the Annual Beach Babe Frisbee Competition.

 - Get her fixed.
-We recommend at 8-10months of age.
+We recommend at 12 – 18 months of age.
 Most females do not go into first heat until after 10 months of age.
 Waiting will allow for growth and developement.
-Unless you honestly want to become a breeder, make The Appointment.
-While the science experiment is fun for the entire sixth grade class, you’ll be the one who has to clean up after all those puppies.
-At four o’clock in the morning.
-While your 12-year-old daughter cries hysterically that she cannot possibly give up any of the babies.
+Unless you honestly want to become a breeder, make the appointment.
+When they go into heat the have period similar to a human.

-- Make time to play with him.
+- Make time for playtime.
 Puppies are hugely social pack animals and need your undivided attention for some time each day.
 Relax with your pet by throwing a ball, teaching him a new trick or cuddling in bed with him.
 Studies have shown that developing relationships with pets relieves stress thus leading to improved human health.
 Besides, you can clean out your closet another day.

 Puppy Do’s and Dont’s